xieweiAlex/English_Learning/words/2025/words-Mar-25.md

 ## Words Explain

+**braggart**
+> braggart isn't commonly used in everyday conversation.
+People are more likely to say boaster, show-off, or just someone who brags a lot.
+However, braggart is still understood, especially in written or formal contexts.

 **blotto**
 > No, blotto is not a commonly used word in everyday conversation.
 It’s a slang term meaning very drunk and was more popular in the early to mid-20th century.
 Nowadays, people are more likely to say wasted, hammered, smashed, or plastered instead.